- About Us

-Guided by its 2015-2030 strategic plan, INBAR’s priority is to work with countries to focus the use of bamboo and rattan as strategic resources that support sustainable development and their green economy action plans.
-Its strategy and performance contribute directly to six sustainable development goals (SDGs):
+Guided by its 2015-2030 Strategy, INBAR’s priority is to work with countries to focus the use of bamboo and rattan as strategic resources that support sustainable development and their green economy action plans.
+Its strategy and performance contribute directly to six Sustainable Development Goals:

-INBAR’s priorities, defined under the Strategic Plan 2015-2030, are to promote the promise of bamboo and rattan as practical and sustainable solutions, to the producers and users of these plants.
+INBAR’s priorities, defined under the 2015-2030 Strategy, are to promote the promise of bamboo and rattan as practical and sustainable solutions to the producers and users of these plants.
 You can read in more detail about INBAR’s Strategic Plan here.

 To do this, INBAR targets its support to countries in four priority areas:

 To coordinate inputs on bamboo and rattan from a growing global network of Member States and partners, and to represent Member States' needs in the global policy arena;

 To promote adaptive research and on-the-ground innovation by promoting pilot best-practice case studies, and supporting the upscaling of best practices and innovations across INBAR Member States and with others.